Hans Gustav Röhr: Adlerwerke AG

 The Adler Trumpf was followed by all new versions of the Adler Favorit and the Adler Standard, launched at the Berlin Motor Show in February 1933.
 The cars anticipated European styling trends of the late 1930s, being lower and, with a new all-steel body by Ambi-Budd of Berlin, sleeker than their predecessors: these suddenly looked curiously perpendicular by comparison.
 Attention focused on the new ZF four speed transmission, the independent suspension and the underslung chassis configuration which facilitated the lower stance of the body.
 Although for Röhr and his team some of these features may no longer have seemed so innovative as they had when he had pioneered them ten years earlier, they did set Adler apart from the more cautious/conservative approach to car design that continued to be apparent in the mainstream models produced by Opel and Mercedes-Benz during the first half of the decade.
 The new Favorit and Standard shared the same wheelbase and bodywork, being differentiated from one another chiefly through their engine sizes.
-The Favorit came with a 4-cylinder 1,943 cc unit while the Standard 6 was powered by 6-cylinder unit of 2,916 cc.
-(The actual cylinder dimensions were, therefore, identical.)
+The Favorit came with a four-cylinder, 1,943 cc unit while the Standard 6 was powered by 6-cylinder unit of 2,916 cc (the cylinder dimensions were identical).
 When an 8-cylinder Standard 8 appeared a year later the wheelbase was extended by just over 12 cm to accommodate the longer engine.
 Commercially the new Favorit failed to take the market by storm and was withdrawn after a year, but the 6-cylinder Standard continued to sell in respectable numbers, with further improvements and a name change along the way, till 1940.

 During the first part of 1934 Adler began production of the Adler Trumpf Junior, which was in many ways the most important of the Adlers developed by Röhr and Dauben.
 With more than 100,000 sold, it was the top selling Adler of the 1930s.
 Conceptually it was the most modern of Röhr's Adlers, with front wheel drive and independent front suspension using two overlapping transversely mounted leaf springs.
 The rear suspension was also inventively thought through.
 The rack and pinion steering was in effect the system originally used for the 1927 Röhr 8.
 The characteristic Röhr underslung chassis permitted a low centre of gravity and above-average road holding and, while giving the car a far more modern and dynamic look than the new competitor offering from Opel which also appeared in 1934.
 Nevertheless, it is apparent that the Trumpf Junior was developed under acute time pressure.
 There being no engine from existing models that could be adapted to fit under the bonnet/hood, and no time to design a small compact engine, the team looked around for a modern engine and reverse engineered it, thereby effectively copying the engine from the widely admired Fiat Balilla.
 Nor was the engine the only element for which the design was in effect copied from the competition.